ibm-cloud-docs/openshift/openshift_integrations_addons.md

 **What are managed add-ons?**

-Managed {{site.data.keyword.openshiftlong_notm}} add-ons are an easy way to enhance your cluster with extra capabilities and open-source capabilities, such as the Diagnostics and Debug Tool, Kubernetes web terminal, {{site.data.keyword.block_storage_is_short}}, or the Cluster Autoscaler.
+Managed {{site.data.keyword.openshiftlong_notm}} add-ons are an easy way to enhance your cluster with extra capabilities and open-source capabilities, such asthe Diagnostics and Debug Tool, {{site.data.keyword.block_storage_is_short}}, or the Cluster Autoscaler.
 The version of the driver, plug-in, or open-source tool that you add to your cluster is tested by IBM and approved to be used in {{site.data.keyword.openshiftlong_notm}}.

 The managed add-ons that you can install in your cluster depend on the type of cluster, the container platform, and the infrastructure provider that you choose.
 {: note}